Zepbound vs Trulicity: How they compare for weight loss

 While Zepbound was not approved to treat cholesterol, high blood sugar or waist size, these health indicators improved in a clinical trial among people with weight-related medical conditions who dieted, exercised, and took Zepbound for weight loss, according to a November 2023 news release from Eli Lilly.

 Fewer than one percent of medical providers have the right training to help you choose the proper medication for your weight loss journey.
-If you’re considering weight loss with Zepbound, GLP-1s, or any other medications for weight loss, consult an obesity-trained specialist first, such as those at Found Health.
+If you’re considering weight loss with Zepbound, GLP-1s, or any other medications for weight loss, consult a health care provider trained in obesity medicine first, such as those at Found Health.
 Remember to pair medication with lifestyle changes for sustainable weight loss.

 Aside from your unique biology and medication needs, you'll want to consider a few factors before asking a provider about Zepbound.
 Some Zepbound alternatives your health care provider may consider include Ozempic, Mounjaro, or Wegovy.

-According to Lilly’s list price, Zepbound costs $1,059.87 per four-week fill.
+According to Lilly’s list price, Zepbound costs $1,086.37 per four-week fill of pen injectors in any dose.
 The company notes the amount you pay will largely depend on your prescription drug insurance plan.
-One option to save out-of-pocket costs is to enroll in Eli Lilly's Zepbound Coupon Savings program.
+One option to save out-of-pocket costs is to apply for Eli Lilly's Zepbound Savings Card program.

-If you're prescribed Zepbound for weight management and have commercial insurance drug coverage, you may pay as little as $25 for a one-to-three-month fill- (a monthly fill is 28 days and up to 4 pens).
-If your plan covers Zepbound, the monthly maximum savings are $150 (for a one-month supply), $300 (for a two-month supply), and $450 (for a three-month supply), with a maximum annual savings of $1,800.
+If you're prescribed Zepbound for weight management and have commercial insurance drug coverage, you may pay as little as $25 for a one-to-three-month fill- (a monthly fill is 28 days and up to 4 pens) with the Zepbound Savings Card or coupon.
+If your plan covers Zepbound, the monthly maximum savings are $150 (for a one-month supply), $300 (for a two-month supply), and $450 (for a three-month supply), with a maximum annual savings of $1,950.
+This card expires and savings end December 31, 2025.

-For those whose commercial prescription drug program doesn't cover Zepbound, you may still be eligible for some savings via the Zepbound Savings Card, paying $550 for a one-month fill of the drug with a maximum annual savings of $7,319 for the calendar year (it’s still a significant monthly investment).
+For those whose commercial prescription drug program doesn't cover Zepbound, you may still be eligible for some savings via the Zepbound Savings Card, saving up to $469 for a one-month fill of the drug with a maximum savings of $3,283 for the calendar year.
+For this option, savings end June 30, 2025.
 Check here to see if you're eligible for the Zepbound Savings Card.
-Both savings plans expire on December 31, 2024.

-One caveat: The Zepbound discount can't be used with any federal, state, or government-funded health care program including, but not limited to, Medicare, Medicare Advantage, Medigap, Medicaid, Tricare, DoD, or any state prescription drug care plan.
+One caveat: The Zepbound Savings Coupon can't be used with any federal, state, or government-funded health care program including, but not limited to, Medicare, Medicare Advantage, Medigap, Medicaid, Tricare, DoD, or any state prescription drug care plan.

 It’s worth noting that people across the U.S. have seen a decline in pharmaceutical coverage for GLP-1 receptor agonist medications used for weight loss in the last few months as insurers struggle to cover the demand for these drugs.
 One potential avenue for patients for whom Zepbound is the right medication is to indicate a history of using other medications for weight loss first.
 This practice is called step therapy, and your provider can walk you through it.
 At Found, providers have a portfolio of medications to prescribe to target each person’s needs for effective weight loss.